yingku/weather/README.md

 # Introduction

-Basic weather application built using React.js and CSS.
+Weather application built using React.js and CSS to familiarize myself with the basics of web development.
 Displays weather data based on user queries using the OpenWeatherMap API.